ome/omero-documentation/contributing/ci-introduction.rst

   merge builds.
 - the "on hold" label allows you to signal that a PR should not be reviewed or merged, even though it is not excluded.
-- the "breaking" label allows you to mark a PR as containing breaking changes, usually model and/or DB changes (see :ref:`omero_breaking`).

 Job names
 ^^^^^^^^^